terraframe/geoprism-registry/README.md

 * Building digital tools for location data workflows and curation.
 * Supporting an API to access locations programatically.

-This effort is a part of the Digital Solutions For Malaria program who manages the project publicly <a href="https://github.com/ds4me/ds4me-wiki/wiki" target="_blank">here</a>.
+The Common Geospatial Registry is a part of the Digital Solutions For Malaria program who manages the over arching project publicly <a href="https://github.com/ds4me/ds4me-wiki/wiki" target="_blank">here</a>.

 ## References
 The <a href="https://github.com/terraframe/common-geospatial-registry-specification" target="_blank">Common Geospatial Registry specification </a> which this project implements.